unina-sfere/NN4MSP/README.md

 HVAC systems in passenger railway vehicles”.
-Note that this work has been done in the framework of the R&D project of the multiregional investment programme “REINForce:REsearch to INspire the Future” (CDS000609) with Hitachi Rail S.p.A. (https://www.hitachirail.com/), supported by the Italian Ministry for EconomicDevelopment (MISE) through the Invitalia agency.
+Note that this work has been done in the framework of the R&D project of the multiregional investment programme “REINForce:REsearch to INspire the Future” (CDS000609) with Hitachi Rail S.p.A. (https://www.hitachirail.com/), supported by the Italian Ministry for Economic Development (MISE) through the Invitalia agency.

 This repository contains the following files: